MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 interface.

 > [!IMPORTANT]
 > To use a voice command, say “[!include[pn-remote-assist](../includes/pn-remote-assist.md)],” and then say one of the voice commands in the following table.
+For example, say "Remote Assist, Move" to enter Move mode for a slate (window).
 You can also gaze at any button and say “Remote Assist, Select” to select that button.

 | **Voice command**            | **Description**                                                                      |
 |------------------------------|--------------------------------------------------------------------------------------|